coverclock/com-diag-hazer/ISSUES.md

 <https://portal.u-blox.com/s/question/0D52p00008vA2ElCAK/seeing-partial-nmea-sentences-on-usb-interface>

+Update 2021-11-20: Recently I revisited the Garmin GLO, a Bluetooth-connected GPS device that updates at 10MHz but with a serial data rate of only 4800 BPS.
+This device is a little challenging to manager: given its update rate that is an order of magnitude higher than the typical USB GPS device, but with a relatively low serial data rate, it means there is seldom if ever a time when there is not data available to be read from the RPi's Bluetooth /dev/rfcomm device.
+Yet running this application on an RPi 4B over the span of several days, not once did gpstool have to resync with the input stream.
+Compare this with the u-blox Gen 8 and Gen 9 GNSS devices that update at 1MHz, with a serial data rate of 9600 or even 115200 BPS, for which resyncing is required every few minutes.
+I would really like to believe that the resync issues is in my software (because then I could fix it).
+But that fact that I don't see this happening with non-u-blox devices makes that opinion hard to keep.
+(Regardless, u-blox devices remain my favorite GNSS devices for other reasons; I can live with the resyncing.)

 ## End Of File (EOF) on U-blox UBX-ZED-F9P when using Ubuntu VM

 Several times, while running this software under Ubunto 19.10 in a